1

 You can apply year-round.
 However, most nationalities have a quota of Japan working holiday visas that are released each April.
 These don’t always run out, but where possible, we suggest applying as soon after April to ensure you secure a visa.
 The application consists of an online visa application and in-person appointment at the Embassy of Japan in your home country.
 Applications can take 2-3 months in total, so remember to build that into your timeframes – especially if you’re looking to pre-arrange a ski season job.

-Applications for ski season jobs usually open in May/June with job roles that start in Nov/Dec.
+Applications for ski season jobs usually open in May with job roles that start in Nov/Dec.

 Some of our travellers opt to do online courses before they go, or arrive a few weeks early to do a classroom course.
-We’ve partnered with the Kudan Institute of Japanese Language and Culture in Tokyo to offer 4-12 week courses.
-Ask us about dates and pricing.
+Check out the options and prices for a Kyoto or Tokyo language course in the visa + cost section.

 There are two Work Japan options.

-Both Work Japan options start in Tokyo.
-This is because there are certain visa, residential and legal formalities that you need to get sorted before you can start to work for a Japanese employer.
-Japanese language skills are required for this, so our in-country partners Work Unite will take you to the relevant offices in Tokyo to get these sorted when you arrive.
+There are certain visa, residential and legal formalities that need to be completed in-person before you can start to work for a Japanese employer – and that aren't always available in the ski resorts.
+Japanese language skills are required for this, so our in-country partners Work Unite will personally take you to the relevant offices to get these sorted when you first arrive.

 Once you’re booked onto Work Japan, our team will run through everything with you .